Evidence & safety

 What to do next

-For "Why jaw comfort should be explained with careful limits", choose one low-pressure action: repeat the same sequence long enough to learn from it.
-Use the related Orena guide for "Why jaw comfort should be explained with careful limits" when you want app support for that action.
-The useful signal for "Why jaw comfort should be explained with careful limits" is whether the reader can move from reading to one concrete app workflow with less uncertainty.
+For "Careful limit: jaw comfort", choose one low-pressure action: repeat the same sequence long enough to learn from it.
+Use the related Orena guide for "Careful limit: jaw comfort" when you want app support for that action.
+The useful signal for "Careful limit: jaw comfort" is whether the reader can move from reading to one concrete app workflow with less uncertainty.

 Evidence boundary